 A Fordham University education includes due respect for the laws of the State of New York.
 The University cannot condone or remain neutral to the breach of such laws.
 Each student must assume full personal responsibility for his or her compliance with all state laws, including, but not limited to, the New York State Alcoholic Beverage Control Law and the New York State General Obligations Law (portions of which are reproduced in the Drug Free Campus Guidelines section in this handbook), and with the University policy on alcohol which, under certain circumstances, may be more restrictive than state law.

 Alcoholic beverages are not permitted in the student cafeterias of the University.
-Any exceptions to this policy must be approved in advance by the Dean of Students or designate and Dining Services and abide by the registration procedures outlined below, if appropriate.
+Any exceptions to this policy must be approved in advance by the Dean of Students or designate as well as Dining Services and abide by the approval procedures outlined in this policy.

 Private Rooms in the Residence Halls

-The University recognizes that students living in the residence halls are adults and that each student is individually responsible for compliance with the laws of the State of New York regarding the possession, sale, and distribution of alcoholic beverages.
+Students living in the residence halls are individually responsible for compliance with the laws of the State of New York regarding the possession, sale, and distribution of alcoholic beverages.
 Each student is also responsible for compliance with University policy which, under certain circumstances, may be more restrictive than state law.

 In the residence halls, University policy has been developed to foster an environment that promotes the intellectual, moral and religious development of its students.
 Individuals of legal drinking age may possess and/or consume alcohol in their rooms/suites, provided all roommates/suitemates, present or absent, are of legal drinking age.
-However, the possession and/or consumption of alcohol by any students, regardless of age, in freshman halls is prohibited.
-University disciplinary action may be taken should drinking in private rooms become a public event, i.e., because of noise, number of people, or intoxication.
-Large amounts of alcohol are not allowed in private rooms and excessive amounts of alcohol may be confiscated at the discretion of the residence hall staff.
-For additional guidelines on limits to alcohol allowed in private rooms, please see the Office of Residential Life Handbook.
+However, the possession and/or consumption of alcohol in first year halls by any-students, regardless of age is prohibited.
+University disciplinary action may be taken should drinking in private rooms become a public event, i.e., because of noise, the number of people, or intoxication.
+Reasonable amounts of alcohol are allowed in private rooms of students over the age of 21.
+Excessive amounts of alcohol and/or alcohol discovered at events and activities violating the Alcohol Policy may be confiscated at the discretion of the Residential Life staff and/or the Department of Public Safety For additional and more specific guidelines on limits to alcohol allowed in private rooms, please see the Office of Residential Life Handbook.

 - Alcoholic beverages may be allowed at officially-approved residence hall parties held in common areas of residence halls whose populations are predominantly over the legal drinking age provided the party is limited to those who are of legal drinking age.
 A member of the residence hall staff and the public safety staff must always be present at such parties.